 There’s also nothing like watching “Mickey’s Once Upon a Christmastime Parade” from Main Street.
 If that doesn’t get you in the holiday spirit, I don’t know what will.

 Sarah’s Tip:Stay late for the second viewing of the parade.
 It will be much less crowded and easier to see Mickey, Santa, and all your favorites marching down Main Street.

 Meet Special Characters

 Another special party tip is to take time to meet characters.
 Just like the Halloween party, certain characters make an appearance only on party days.
 Take advantage of their special appearances!
 This will be the longest wait of the night.
-Some characters are very popular, including the Seven Dwarfs, Moana, and Nick Wilde and Judy Hopps.
-Other beloved characters, like Pluto and Goofy, come out dressed in their holiday finest.
 Be sure to grab a party map and times guide upon entering the party to find out when and where everyone meets.